 - Involving decision makers in the modeling process

 - Assessing the value of modeling

 Approaches and techniques will be illustrated with examples selected from a variety of fields

 - Customer-centered product design and development

 Computer requirements and training materials

-The price for the four half-days training is $1,595.
+The price for the four half-days training is $1,600 per person.
 Discounts may be available depending on the number of participants.